-Thank you for choosing Bank of Utah to process and service your Paycheck Protection Program (PPP) loan.
+Thank you for looking to Bank of Utah to process and service your Paycheck Protection Program (PPP) loan.
 We are pleased to be able to assist you and our community during this difficult time.
-We will be frequently updating this page, as information becomes available, to help you prepare to apply for PPP Loan Forgiveness.
+We will be frequently updating this page, as information becomes available.

 Frequently Asked Questions

-When can you apply for PPP loan forgiveness?
+When can I apply for PPP loan forgiveness?

 What is the process for applying for PPP loan forgiveness?